ledokter/obsidian-BlackPe4rl-theme/README.md

 ## � Design Manifestos

-This theme isn't just a skin; it's a modular system built on strict architectural principles. **Nothing is left to chance.**
+This theme isn't just a skin, it's a modular system built on strict architectural principles. **Nothing is left to chance.**

 Unlike standard themes, this classification system avoids arbitrary aesthetic choices.
 Every font size and color shade is the result of **precise mathematical calculations** (rooted in the Golden Ratio φ) as documented in the attached files: